kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 <Img src="/img/creating-high-quality-knowledge-graphs/kgc-er-5.png" alt="Kuzu graph around the vicinity of the entity 'Victor Nyland Poulsen'">

-The high betweenness centrality score of the entity named "Victor Nyland Poulsen" and the resulting graph visulization shows that he is a key bridge node between entities, appearing on the shortest paths between several other entities.
 Using the power of graph algorithms, we are able to uncover further useful insights to guide the investigation!

 ## Conclusions